moussetc/mattermost-plugin-giphy/README.md

 ```

 ## Usage
-The `/gif cute doggo` command will make a post with a GIF from Giphy that matches the 'cute doggo' query.
+- The `/gif cute doggo` command will make a post with a GIF from Giphy that matches the 'cute doggo' query.
 The GIF will be directly posted, using the user's avatar and name.
+- The '/gifs happy kitty' command will post a private message with a GIF.
+You can choose to post this GIF, or shuffle to get another one that matches the query.

+## TROUBLESHOOTING
+- Is your plugin version compatible with your server version?
+Check the Compatibility section in the README.
+- Make sure you have configured the SiteURL setting correctly in the Mattermost administration panel.
+- If you get the following error : `{"level":"error", ... ,"msg":"Unable to get GIF URL", ... ,"method":"POST","err_where":"Giphy Plugin","http_code":400,"err_details":"Error HTTP status 429: 429 Unknown Error"}`: the `429` HTTP status code indicate that you have exceeded the allowed requests for your API key. *Make sure your API is valid for your usage.* This typically happens with the default API key, which musn't be used in production.

 ## Development
 Run make vendor to install dependencies, then develop like any other Go project, using go test, go build, etc.